winverma/EyeFundAI/README.md

 ---

--> Diabetic retinopathy (DR) is a leading cause of blindness among diabetic patients, with early stages often going unnoticed due to the lack of symptoms.
+-> Diabetic Retinopathy (DR) is a leading cause of blindness among diabetic patients, with early stages often going unnoticed due to the lack of symptoms.

 With a little bit of research, one can deduce out the limitations prevailing the market: